This shop has been compensated by Collective Bias, Inc. and its advertiser. All opinions are mine alone. #RaceDayRelief #CollectiveBias

 How to Make the Race Day Games

-Step 2: Cut sets of numbers from 0-9 in white, red and yellow to use as car numbers.
+Step 2: Cut numbers from 0-9 in white, red, and yellow as car numbers.

 If time is an issue, stickers would be a quick and easy way to skip this step.